 Check Refrigerant Levels

 Using pressure gauges on the high and low sides, check that the refrigerant is in the normal range.
 If it’s low, top it off and check for leaks.
-Proper refrigerant levels are key for heat transfer and cooling.
+Proper refrigerant levels are essential for heat transfer and cooling.

 Change the Air Filter